 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 You can learn more about that process here.

-Greige is, pretty simply, a combination of beige and grey.
-And while it may not be the first color you think of when you’re choosing an option for your home, there’s something remarkably chic about an option that can serve as a warm and cool neutral, depending on the percentages of colors combined.
-Greige can work to create a calming effect in a bedroom, as well as an uplifting option for an office—you just have to know which one to pick.
-Below, check out the top 10 greige paint colors to play around with, in order to find your forever hue.
-You’ll never look at neutrals in the same way again.
+Greige is, simply put, a combination of beige and grey.
+And while it may not be the first color you think of when you’re choosing a new hue for your home, there’s something remarkably chic about an option that can serve as a warm and cool neutral, depending on the percentages of colors combined.
+Greige can create a calming effect in a bedroom, as well as an uplifting option for an office—you just have to know which one to pick.

 2. Benjamin Moore Moon Shadow 1516